Areas we fish

-We fish a lot of different places in Los Alerces National Park, private waters around Esquel, and various rivers & lakes in the Rio Pico region.
+lagoons around Esquel, and various rivers & lakes in the Rio Pico region.
 Here are just a few:

 Rivers in Los Alerces National Park

-The Carrileufu (Green River): Like the Rivadavia this river has stunning scenery and gin clear water that is loaded with rainbows and browns.
-Without a doubt this is one of the best rivers in Patagonia to catch land locked salmon, especially in the early season.
-I once landed a 7 pounder but that was years ago.
+The Carrileufu (Green River): Like the Rivadavia, this river has stunning scenery and gin clear water that is loaded with rainbows and browns.
+Without a doubt this is one of the best rivers in Patagonia to catch a landlocked salmon, especially in the early season.
+I once caught a 7 pounder, but that was years ago.
 Most of the salmon are around 16-20 inches.
-The Carrileufu is born in Lago Cholila and flows about 20 miles before entering into Lago Rivadavia.
-There are a few different floats that you might do on this river and there is an excellent diversity of water types with large pools, rifles, and long runs.
-Both dries and streamers are taken by the wild, aggressive browns and rainbows that inhabit this great river.
+Last season a brown of 10+ pounds followed my streamer off the bank but turned away when he saw the boat.
+Next season?

-The Arrayanes: This river is very wide, relatively short in length, and my favorite for targeting trophy brown up to 10 pounds.
+The Arrayanes: This river is very wide, relatively short in length, and my favorite for targeting trophy browns up to 10 pounds.
 The Rivadavia spills into Lago Verde and this gorgeous lake gives birth to the Arrayanes.
 Typically we spend the first part of the day fishing this productive lake with both dries and streamers.
 Often we will find rainbows suspended close to the surface that will innocently inhale a small dry.
 Browns are taken along the steep rock faces along the shore with large dries and streamers.
 The second part of the day you will be floating the river, casting streamers on a sink tip line looking to hook up with one of the rivers huge browns.
 There are some smaller back channels and tiny lagoons where sight fishing becomes an exciting option.

-Rio Gualjaina: Like the Chubut this river flows through a private estancia but this one is only 600,000 acres!
+Rio Gualjaina: Like the Chubut, this river flows through a private estancia, but this one is only 600,000 acres!
 We have exclusive access to over 20 miles of what can only be described as one of the best meadow hopper streams in the world.
 Stalking rainbows and browns that can exceed 20 inches in some of the rivers smaller channels in one of my favorite forms of fly fishing.
-The fishing here can be technical and the trout easy to spook but this is why it is so rewarding and fun.
+The casting here can be technical and the trout easy to spook, but this is why it is so rewarding and fun.
 I have found that the best way to catch them is to cast your hopper a couple feet down stream of the waiting trout.
 They are there, waiting, listening for that tell tale "plop" of a hopper to hit the surface.
 They will turn, come down stream and suck it in!
 Magic!!!